pideck/pideck/soundcards.md

 Art USB Phono Plus | USB output to analogue on headphone jack only ESI Gigaport HD/HD+ | No suitable inputs
 Ion Record 2 PC | No suitable outputs from USB
-NAD PP4 | No suitable outputs from USB
+Kaiser Baas Vinyl Converter | Monitor output on headphone jack only NAD PP4 | No suitable outputs from USB
 Numark DJ iO | No suitable inputs
 Numark DJ iO 2 | No suitable inputs